 Bugs in the UP can be terrible at times!

 Technically, we're talking about two kinds of fly species.

 Black flies are small, dark flies with a humped back that can give a painful bite.
 Unlike a mosquito (which sucks up blood through a proboscis), black flies slash the skin and lap up the pooled blood.

 Stable flies have dark stripes on their back and a checkerboard-like pattern on the top of their abdomen.
 A distinguishing feature of the stable fly, visible to the naked eye, is the distinct stiletto-like proboscis of the stable fly which extends forward beyond the head.
 This sharply pointed beak is used to pierce the skin and draw blood.

-I really can't tell you which is which, or which is worse.
 In my book, these two biting bugs in the UP are equally evil.
-And during our early July visit to the Lake Superior shoreline, we found them everywhere – on the beach, in the woods, at the campground.
-Inside my RV.
+And whenever you visit in early summer, you'll meet them.
+They'll find you on the beach, in the woods, at the campground.
+Inside your RV.

-They would be there one day in hordes.
-The next day, which weather-and-wind-wise seemed just the same, they were no problem.
+But the thing is, they are not a problem every day.
+One day they'll be there in hordes.
+The next day, which weather-and-wind-wise seemed just the same, they are no problem.

 Go figure.
 Bugs in the UP are unpredictable.

 But if you want to know, that's a photo of my leg above.
 Read on….